VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Experiments

 \subsection{User Study}

-To evaluate VidCRAFT3, we conducted a user study with 10 participants assessing 200 randomly selected results, comprising 100 camera motion samples (50 from copyright-free and 50 from the RealEstate10K test split) and 100 object motion samples (50 from copyright-free and 50 from the WebVid-10M test split), drawn from the outputs of our method and five baselines.
+To evaluate VidCRAFT3, we conducted a user study with 10 participants assessing 200 randomly selected results, comprising 100 camera motion samples (50 from copyright-free videos and 50 from the RealEstate10K test split) and 100 object motion samples (50 from copyright-free videos and 50 from the WebVid-10M test split), drawn from the outputs of our method and 10 baselines.
 The participants evaluated the results based on four metrics: Camera Motion Precision, Object Motion Precision, Visual Quality, and Overall Quality.
-As shown in Table \ref{tab:user_study}, our method achieved over 80\% in camera motion control and over 74\% in object motion control across all metrics, demonstrating precise and visually appealing control, validating its effectiveness and robustness in real-world applications.
+As shown in Table~\ref{tab:user_study}, our method achieved preference rates of 69.3\% for camera motion control and 60.6\% for object motion control across the evaluated metrics, demonstrating precise and visually appealing control and validating its effectiveness and robustness in real-world applications.